 Q: Do other districts charge fees for transportation?

 A: Yes.
-Burnsville ISD 191, Farmington ISD 192 and Rosemount ISD 196 all charge fees for transportation, though the details and fees vary.
+Burnsville-Eagan-Savage (ISD 191), Farmington Public Schools (ISD 192) and Rosemount-Apple Valley-Eagan (ISD 196) all charge fees for transportation, though the details and fees vary.

 Non-Public Transportation Reimbursement

 Non-Public School Transportation